chameleon-ai/webm-for-4chan/README.md

 If the video is already clipped and ready to be converted, simply:\
 `python webm_for_4chan.py input.mp4`

+Combine a static image (or animated gif) with audio:\
+`python webm_for_4chan.py image.png song.mp3`

 The output will be the name of the input prepended with `_1_`, i.e. `_1_input.webm` or `_2_`, `_3_` etc. if the file already exists.\
 Use `--output` to specify a custom file name.

-Clipping the video starting at 1 hr 23 minutes 45.1 seconds and ending at 1 hr 24 minutes 56.6 seconds:\
+Clip the video starting at 1 hr 23 minutes 45.1 seconds and ending at 1 hr 24 minutes 56.6 seconds:\
 `python webm_for_4chan.py input.mp4 -s 1:23:45.1 -e 1:24:56.6`

 Or specify a relative 2 minute duration:\